 3 Days In Dublin: The Ultimate Itinerary You Should Steal

 Day One Of Your 3 Days In Dublin Itinerary

 Stop One: Trinity College, The Long Library And The Book Of Kells

-The pages are turned on average once every two months, so if you visit again, you will not view the same exact pages.
-The calligraphy is exquisite and the drawings of plants, animals, and people were as well.
+The pages are turned on average once every two months.
+The calligraphy is exquisite and the drawings of plants, animals, and people are incredible.